SciPyCourse2021/notes/02_Python_basics_2/02_Python_basics_2.md

         - can access previous output and input lines numbered `N` with `_N` and `_iN`
     - use `?` for help, if available, e.g. `range?` gives help on the `range()` function
         - if help is long, scroll up/down with arrow keys, to exit hit `q`
-    - command completion:
+    - command/variable name completion:
         - `something = 1`
         - `som` + `<TAB>` -> `something`
-    - command history with up/down keys
+    - command history with up/down keys (same as in plain Python)
     - attribute exploration via dot notation:
         - `s = 'hello'`
         - `s.` + `<TAB>` gives a popup menu of attributes/methods